If your child has any of the following issues, a feeding assessment might be needed.

 Feeding skills are vital to ensure that the child is receiving adequate nutrition for his or her development.
 Eating and drinking are also key tasks that we perform daily in every setting (e.g. home, school) and can affect how we interact with others and our environment.

 During the feeding assessment, you will be asked to bring certain foods from home to trial in the session with the therapist.
-After a thorough interview with the therapist, she will observe your child’s eating and drinking abilities.
-During the assessment, she might trial some strategies that might improve your child’s feeding skills.
+After a thorough interview with the parents, she will observe your child’s eating and drinking abilities.
+During the assessment, she would trial some strategies, that might improve your child’s feeding skills.